TTU Home Southwest Collection/Special Collections Library Home Resources Home

 1956

-The 1956 La Ventana yearbook (pages 6-7) was dedicated to Dudley Johns (right), the campus mailman, declaring "His infectious smiles and friendliness have made the community of Texas Tech a better place in which to live.
+The 1956 La Ventana yearbook (pages 6-7) was dedicated to Dudley Johns (left), the campus mailman, declaring "His infectious smiles and friendliness have made the community of Texas Tech a better place in which to live.
 His cheerful hellos and indefinable ability to remember names and faces have added many a spark to otherwise normal days."

 1957